 4. What type of post are you writing?

-There a different types of blog posts:
+There are different types of blog posts:

 - News: sharing facts and current information